What You Need To Train With Kirklees & Calderdale SCITT

 The programme is designed for those who have skills and potential to train as teachers.
 SCITT (School Centred Initial Teacher Training) training is designed to suit individual needs and leads to the award of Qualified Teacher Status (QTS).

-We have places in Primary, Art, Biology, Chemistry, DT, English, Geography, History, Mathematics, MfL, Music, Drama, PE and Physics.
+We will have places in Primary, Art, Biology, Chemistry, DT, English, Geography, History, Mathematics, MfL, Music, Drama, PE and Physics.

 To find our courses (both SCITT and School Direct) search for ‘Kirklees & Calderdale SCITT’ in the provider drop down